Best Affordable Alternatives To The Metabones Speedbooster

 While you can use the ordinary Metabones Ultra and XL on BMPCC4K, you can’t use the special BMPCC4K edition on other MFT systems.

-So if you own a BMPCC4K you need to be aware of this.
+So if you own a BMPCC4K, you must be aware of this.
 You can find Metabones Speed Boosters for BMPCC4K here on Adorama – both cine and standard versions.

 How to Calculate the New Focal Length

-I often see a lot of bad math when people discuss how to calculate the new focal length when using a focal reducer.
-But it’s actually pretty simple.
+I often see a lot of bad math when people discuss calculating the new focal length using a focal reducer.
+But it’s pretty simple.

 The equation looks like this: